SMI/DicomTypeTranslation/README.md

 This lets you build adhoc database schemas in any DBMS (supported by FAnsi) based on arbitrary dicom tags picked by your users.

+## Building

+Building requires MSBuild 15 or later (or Visual Studio 2017 or later).
+You will also need to install the DotNetCore 2.2 SDK.